Thursday, December 23, 2010

-Whether behind closed doors or out in the open, minorities are constantly struggling with acts of oppression that they face on a day to day basis.
-These minorities, sometimes in big numbers living within a group, are still faced with the same struggles, due to a trait they all have in common.
-My thesis focuses on the importance of empowering a theodicy from an Islamic perspective that attempts to provide answers and explanations to struggles and actions that create great pain to these minorities; in specific women’s oppression and in order to help empower minorities on an individual basis in their lives.
+Whether behind closed doors or out in the open, minorities are constantly struggling with acts of oppression that they face on a daily basis.
+These minorities, sometimes in big numbers living within a group, are still faced with difficult struggles, due to a shared trait they have in common.
+I will tackle this issue by applying a theodicy from an Islamic perspective that attempts to provide answers and explanations to struggles and actions that create great pain to such minorities; In specific, women’s oppression, to help empower minorities on an individual basis in their lives.

 In its philosophical term, evil is the absence of good or wickedness that causes destruction and misfortune.
-Pain, disability, loss of pleasure, freedom, and opportunity all have the absence of good as a common factor, and with it comes harm to the human soul.
+Pain, disability, loss of pleasure, freedom and opportunity all conclude absence of good as a common factor, and with it comes harm to the human core.

 If we ever succeed in explaining the evil that does have some good to it, how would we be able to explain the evil that has absolutely no benefit?
-Referring to the Holocaust, most people today would think that there is no good behind what had happened to the millions who died and the millions more who lost their families and friends, yet back in the past when it was happening, many would tell you that it was a good idea to get rid of all the unwanted people sharing this world with the rest.
+Referring to the Holocaust, most people today would think that there is no good behind what happened to the millions who died and the millions more who lost their families and friends.
+Yet in the past when it was happening, many said that it was a good idea to get rid of all the unwanted people as defined by those in positions of power.
 So who decides whether this particular evil is good or not?
-More importantly, if we do claim that many evils like the holocaust result in greater goods, would we not be participating in negatively inserting evil into our societies and making it OK in the world to have a holocaust, because we conclude evil to has a result of the greater good?
-Why should others, in particular the minorities associated in the holocaust (people with disabilities, Soviet prisoners of war, homosexuals, Jehovah's Witnesses, Jews, Slavic people and other political and religious opponents) have to suffer to make the world a better place?
-How do the women who were converted into sex slaves and forced into unbearable labor and un-ethical human experiments lead to a greater good in the world?
-Making the world a better place requires acts of goodness, cooperation, and empathy, not bloodshed, murders and violence on the streets.
+More importantly, if we do claim that many evils like the holocaust result in greater goods, would we not be participating in negatively inserting evil into our societies and making it OK in the world to have a holocaust, because we conclude evil to an outcome that produces greater good?
+Why should others, in particular the minorities associated in the holocaust (Jews, people with disabilities, Soviet prisoners of war, homosexuals, Jehovah's Witnesses, Slavic people and other political and religious opponents) have to suffer to make the world a better place?
+How do the women who were converted into sex slaves and forced into unbearable labor and unethical human experiments lead to a greater good in the world?
+Making the world a better place requires acts of kindness, cooperation and empathy, not bloodshed, murders and violence on the streets.
 Just as evil comes in many forms and shapes, theodicy at the margins arrives in different masks and approaches towards finding a solution or antidote from the illness that the world suffers.

-Theodicy at the Margins attempts to find peace within your experience of suffering.
+Theodicy at the Margins attempts to find peace within the person's experience of suffering.
 It regains power to those who lost it and restores their voices and goals to better live their lives.
 It shows relevance and this is a theodicy any oppressed minority can relate to, because it gives a sense of “you’re not alone” to those who feel they are.
 Its religious grounding from this Islamic perspective, mainly focuses on Islam’s opinion on women as proof of its intolerance to oppression.
 It improves ethics which then lead to improving society and with the improvement of society, the sources of oppression can be eliminated.
 Its practical approach will benefit its attendance to any real-life situation and the best part about it, is its diversity, I can relate to it and you can relate to it.
 Regardless of how similar or different our backgrounds, oppression knows no name.
-Like makeup, it is put on our faces.
-Like masks, we have it justified in our heads by inexperienced make-up artists telling us we look better like this.
+Like makeup, it is put on our faces,, but requires some solution/remover to take off.
+But some make-up artists will tell us we look better like this.
 Then we allow them to toss extra glitter and watch us walk outside the door, blind from the truth.

 Suffering, according to Theodicy at the Margins, comes in multiple faces like abuse or violence and enters your life in different forms, whether in gender or authority.
 It looks at the problem from the individual’s perspective and emotions; it faces cruelty as it is, raw and unfair.
 It refuses to take pictures of it walking down the runway of life.
 It tries to work through the problem, not to find a solution, but to help the individual overcome that suffering and find the gold at the end of the rainbow: Freedom.
 Theodicy at the margins, signifies the marginalized in society, those who are weak and oppressed in the hands of a higher power, it is about those who experience pain in an oppressed framework, those who feel hopelessness in a minority background, those minorities that include women, ethnic groups, the poor, disabled, or any human being suffering from an act of unjust cruelty.
 That is what Theodicy at the margins can be defined as: an attempt to solve the problem of evil in the lenses of an oppressed individual labeled as a minority.

 My favorite bra-burning part of this theological argument: Feminist Theology.
 Feminist theologians like Emma Willard and Serene Jones view women to have an endless capacity to love, grow, and become the most powerful that we can be.
-Sadly women are hated for it and preached against it.
+Sadly, women are hated for it and preached against it.
 Every victory, discovery and material made by women was made with struggle, yet passion wins all.
-That is what feminist theology is all about, creating better conditions for women to live in, in a less evil freer spirited world, without having oppression getting in the way of defeating us.
+That is what Feminist theology is all about, creating better conditions for women to live in a less evil, freer-spirited, world, without having oppression getting in the way.
 Feminist theology is a self- recognition confrontation of oppression within religion itself, studying the role of females’ throughout the history of religions, looking into both personal insights and religious sources.
 Feminist theology is found in other monotheistic religions like Christianity and Judaism, and Atheistic religions like Feminist Atheism.
 One of its newer forms is the Goddess movement, associated with second-wave Feminism back in the early 1970’s.
-Regardless of religion, movement or wave Feminist Theology that it is associated in, its ground remains solid: human equality, which is conquered by oppression’s extinction.
+Regardless of religion, movement or wave Feminist Theology is associated with, its ground remains solid: human equality, which is conquered by oppression’s extinction.

 Debates termed as “debates about women” or in its French sense “querelle des femmes”, have been well studied by feminist theologians.
-We connect Feminist Theology to Theodicy at the Margins, because they bring our theodicy to life.
+We connect Feminist Theology to Theodicy at the Margins.
 Theodicy at the Margins is more focused on oppression; Feminist theology is more focused on equality.
-Together we find a beautiful blinding light at the end of the tunnel, the attempted solution(s) to the problem of evil.
+Together we find a light at the end of the tunnel, the attempted solution(s) to the problem of evil.

-Theodicy at the Margins from an Islamic perspective, works with an effort to form an individual and global resistance against injustice, and oppressive behaviors towards religious structures among men and women.
+Theodicy at the Margins from an Islamic perspective works with an effort to form an individual and global resistance against injustice, and oppressive behaviors towards religious structures among men and women.
 Because we practice religion through our social environment, the two tend to mix, creating a negative outcome we call Oppression.
-Oppression is defined as an act of unjust cruelty and since many women are considered to be outcasts (or beings of less value), this trait associated with the entire gender ends up being a justification as to why it is ok to inflict such acts, which is ridiculous.
-I do not have to go look for a source that tells me women make up half the human race.
-I can simply look outside the window and see it for myself.
+Oppression is defined as an act of unjust cruelty, and since many women are considered to be outcasts (or beings of less value), this trait associated with the entire gender ends up being a justification to why it is ok to inflict such acts, which is ridiculous.
+I do not have to go look for a source that tells me women make up half the human race, I will simply look around and see it for myself.
 Women are the core grounding of any society and without women, society cannot and will not exist.
 Therefore by oppressing women, you oppress society and no good can ever come of that.

-In Serene Jones’s book she defines Oppression as Violence to be incidents of harassments, intimidations, degradings, and humiliations.
+In Serene Jones’s book she defines Oppression as Violence to be incidents of harassment, intimidation, degrading, and humiliations.
 Countless numbers of oppressed women are raped, beaten or emotionally abused.
-Sadly, ideas in society of allowing the mixture of cultural and religious practices justify these acts.
-This is problematic for culture and will result in negative effects in society’s future generations.
-The example of Aisha’s case that I use in my paper is very critical in terms of the severity of the violence that the oppressed individual has experienced, as well as where she can turn to for comfort regarding the evil she suffers with.
+Social norms and expectations allow the mixture of cultural and religious practices justify these acts.
+This is problematic for culture and will result in negative effects for future generations.
+The example of Aisha’s case is critical in terms of the severity of the violence that the oppressed individual has experienced, as well as where she can turn to for comfort regarding the evil she suffers.

 Aisha, an 18-year-old female, was severely abused by her husband and in-laws.
-When she fled they chased after her and hunted her down, dragging her into a mountain by her village.
-They did not care that she was pleading; they did not care that the only reason she ran away was because if she had not her in-laws would have most-likely murdered her in their own home anyway.
-She was treated like a slave.
+When she fled, they chased after her and hunted her down, dragging her into a mountain by her village.
+They did not care that she was pleading; they did not care.
 Her mother in law held her down while her husband pulled out a knife, slicing off her ears, followed by her nose.
 Passing out from the unbearable pain, they had left her up there to die.
 She later woke up choking in her own blood.
 She now hides in a women’s shelter.

 Conditions in Pre-Islamic Arabia were horrible for many women.
 They were treated like property; the practice of burying infant girls was common.
 This was due to the fear of poverty and the shame females brought upon the family.
 Most were illiterate, ignorant, and superstitious.
-Islam had become the door that the oppressed can escape to, giving women what they had long been waiting for like cookies and milk given to a hungry child, satisfaction.
+Islam had become the door that the oppressed can escape to, giving women what they had long been waiting for, freedom for self-validation.
 One of Prophet Muhammad’s famous quotes said, “None but a noble man treats women in an honorable manner.
 And none but an ignoble treats women disgracefully.”
-Looking into what the Quran had to say about women, the following verse reads: “Anyone who works righteousness, male or female, while believing, we will surely grant them a happy life in this world, and we will surely pay them their full recompense (on the Day of Judgment) for their righteous works.” .
-This Quran verse like the other versus, is gender friendly.
-I have realized as I was reading the Quran that both males and females are considered equal in terms of their humanity.
+Looking into what the Quran had to say about women, the following verse reads: “Anyone who works righteousness, male or female, while believing, we will surely grant them a happy life in this world, and we will surely pay them their full recompense (on the Day of Judgment) for their righteous works.”
+This Quran verse like the other versus, is gender friendly and to be considered equal in terms of their humanity.
 Islam does not see women, for instance, as the source of evil, so blaming Eve for Original Sin can be thrown out the window in terms of Islamic beliefs.
 The reason behind not blaming Eve, is because Allah illustrates in his book that both sexes are created from the same single soul (nafs wahidah), which is what a verse from Surah an-Nisa’ (meaning women) states one person does not come before the other or is superior to the other.
 Also, a woman is not created for the purpose of a man.
 Rather, they are both created for the mutual benefit of each other.
 Adam is not better or more advanced than Eve, because he ate the apple too.
 That is why they were both punished.

 The Quran verse in the beginning of the paragraph qualifies both women and men to believe in and worship God.
 They are also equal in terms of reward for obedience and punishment for disobedience in both this life and the after.
 No double standards allowed!
 For example, if a male is caught stealing, his right hand will be cut off as punishment, and the same applies to females.
 Religious duties, moral obligations, and personal honor are all equally distributed to both genders.
 A man who respects and honors a woman justly and freely, possesses a righteous character.
 The Prophet of Allah said: “The most complete believer is the best in character, and the best of you is the best to his womenfolk.”